Zolitūde shopping centre roof collapse: Aftermath

 After the disaster, the Mayor of Riga Nils Ušakovs gave an order to inspect all building projects carried out by Re&Re.

 The developer of the apartment building put additional construction on hold.
 The apartment building itself was not damaged in the incident.

 Maxima agreed to pay compensation to the victims and families of the dead.

-The fatalities have been identified as 51 citizens of Latvia, 2 citizens of Russia and 1 citizen of Armenia.
+The fatalities have been identified as 53 citizens of Latvia, and 1 citizen of Armenia.

 Investigation and cause

 The inquiry into the collapse began just minutes after it occurred.
 The police investigated three theories: first, that there was an error in structural design, and authorities overseeing planning had been negligent; second, that the cause is related to initial building procedures; third, that it was caused by the construction of the green roof.

 In a related case on 27 February 2014 a man was fined for signature forgery on documents related to construction works in 2011.
 The police announced this finding in March, but did not disclose any further information.
 Latvian Television ran a report in April alleging that the person fined was owner of a now liquidated company MONCE – a subcontractor hired to install the metal constructions of the building by the manufacturer of the constructions Vikom Industry.
 Instead of hiring a certified building engineer to oversee the installation, the company had forged the documents using the name of an engineer, whom they previously had offered a job and paid him a token salary of 5.95 lats a month from January to April 2011, which he actually never received.

 The investigation of the cause of collapse was hindered by the collapsed building still being unsafe to enter.
 The remaining constructions were reinforced by March 2014.
 From April 2014, investigators were finally able to enter the building, where they recovered evidence buried by the third collapse of the roof and carried out investigation experiments – a controlled collapse of the remaining section of the roof and controlled fires, to test what loads the roof could carry and if the building's structures could have been compromised in the fire which occurred during its construction.
 The preliminary findings from the controlled collapse, which took place from 14 to 17 April showed prolonged deformation of the metal support structures, which started well before the target weight of the roof was reached and ended with the constructions eventually breaking, suggesting that the roof was built improperly and the actual collapse was not caused by a sudden change, but by overloading structures for a prolonged period of time and possibly metal fatigue.
 Two controlled fires were set on 27 May.
 The police did not disclose preliminary results of this experiment and said that they aim to complete investigation in late fall.
 On 10 June 2014 it was announced that a separate criminal inquiry has been launched to verify findings of State Labour Inspectorate, which reported work safety violations in Maxima.
 The police concluded investigation on the site on 28 July 2014.